-Bills for session fees, hot lunches and any extras (e.g. late fees or admin fees) are emailed out by Bows & Arrows' Finance team on or around the 14th of each month.
+Bills for session fees, additional provisions and any extras (e.g. late fees or admin fees) are emailed out by Bows & Arrows' Finance team on or around the 14th of each month.
 The bill is for care booked for the following calendar month.
-We may, at our discretion, send you an interim bill for late fees, extra sessions, or additional hot lunches.
+We may, at our discretion, send you an interim bill for late fees or extra sessions.